espiondev/source2blender/docs/source/SFM/Map.rst

 .. important::

     During the time that BSPSource is Decompiling the map, it will show logs of what it's doing.
 There is an ``Errors & Warnings`` box visible.
-This should be completely empty.
-If at any point something is shown in this box, then the process failed and needs to be done again.
+If the process worked, then this box should be mostly empty.
+If [Warning] is shown in this, then it should be fine.
+If an [Error] is shown in this, however, then it may have failed.
+You'll have to come back to this step if the map doesn't work later.

 .. _sfm_importing_vmf: